OllieJones/index-wp-mysql-for-speed/readme.txt

 Note: avoid saving the --dryrun output statements to run later.
 The plugin generates them to match the current state of your tables.

-<h4>What's new in version 1.4?</h4>
+<h4>What's new in the latest version?</h4>

 Since the first release, our users have told us about several more opportunities to speed up their WooCommerce and core WordPress operations.
 We've added keys to the `meta` tables to help with searching for content, and to the `users` table to look people up by their display names.
 And, you can now upload saved Monitors so we can see your slowest queries.
 We'll use that information to improve future versions.
 Thanks, dear users!

-WordPress version updates attempt to restore some of WordPress's default keys.
-This plugin prompts you to add the high-performance keys after updates.
+The plugin now handles WordPress version updates correctly: they don't change your high-performance keys.

 We have added the --dryrun switch to the WP-CLI interface for those who want to see the SQL statements we use.